Richardtugwell/richardtugwell.github.io/about.md

 It's edited with [Editorial](http://omz-software.com/editorial/), a superficially minimalist text editor with powerful features and extensibility if you want it.

-The site is published using [Jekyll](https://jekyllrb.com/) - probably the de facto standard for static websites these days - amd is hosted on [Github Pages](https://pages.github.com/)
+The site is built using [Jekyll](https://jekyllrb.com/) - probably the de facto standard for static websites these days - and is hosted on [Github Pages](https://pages.github.com/)

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).